Alfresco/alfresco-content-app/docs/extending.md

 npm publish
 ```

-Note that requires for you have a valid [NPM](https://www.npmjs.com/) account.
+Note, you are required to have a valid [NPM](https://www.npmjs.com/) account.

 <p class="tip">
 See more details in the [Publishing your library](https://github.com/angular/angular-cli/wiki/stories-create-library#publishing-your-library) article.